Sam-Dragon/kafka-producer/Notes.md

 - Syntax : Partition-Index [It has number of offsets]

 > Topics
-- It is under kafka broker which stores the events produced to a specific topic and save it in partition
+- It is under broker which stores the events produced to a specific topic and save it in partition
 - It is nothing but list of partitions in which event is stored
 - It is append only, new event is always added at the end
 - Its default retention time is 7 days but it is configurable